 Our guidebook, Interpersonal Savvy: Building and Maintaining Solid Working Relationships, offers a practical approach for improving how others view you and experience your people skills.
 Rather than digging deep into your emotions or personality, it focuses on behaviors that make a difference.

 To improve your interpersonal skills and boost your interpersonal savvy, try these steps:

-Set a goal.
 Figure out what — specifically — you’d like to improve.
-Maybe you know you interrupt or override others in meetings, sending the message that you don’t listen.
-Or you’d like direct reports to know they can trust you or that you are willing to share responsibility.
+Maybe you’ve received feedback that you interrupt or override others in meetings, sending the message that you don’t listen.
+Or you’d like your direct reports to know they can trust you or that you are willing to share responsibility.
 If you’re not sure where to start, ask yourself: How do I want others to perceive me?
 What qualities would I like others to see in me?
 Do I have a reputation to overcome?
 Ask a trusted colleague to help you see the positive ways and the negative ways others perceive you.

-Enlist help.
-Find one or more sources of support for your efforts — people to help you clarify what you are doing, encourage you, and point out when they see improvement (and when they don’t.)
+Find one or more sources of support for your efforts — people to help you clarify what you’re doing, encourage you, and point out when they see improvement (and when they don’t).

 Above all, boosting your interpersonal savvy can help you become a more effective, emotionally intelligent leader who can bring out the best in others.

 Upskill your team’s interpersonal savvy with a customized learning journey for your leaders using our research-backed modules.
 Available leadership topics include Authentic Leadership, Conflict Management, Emotional Intelligence, Feedback That Works, Listening to Understand, Psychological Safety & Trust, and more .